 On April 16, 2021 the Company purchased 100% of outstanding capital stock of E4:9.
 The Company accounted for the E4:9 acquisition as a business combination.
 The purchase price consisted of \$9.8 million cash consideration and \$16.6 million common stock consideration for a total purchase price of \$26.5 million.
-The aggregate purchase price exceeded the fair value of the net tangible and intangible assets acquired, and accordingly the Company recorded goodwill of approximately \$14.4 million.
+The aggregate purchase price exceeded the fair value of the net tangible and intangible assets acquired, and accordingly the Company recorded goodwill of approximately \$14.9 million, including a \$0.4 million subsequent fair value adjustment discussed below.